 CCE2017 & Marilyn Mazur

 We are very honoured working with band leader Marilyn Mazur for Criss Cross Europe 2017-2018.
-Marilyn will be working one week with the band in Danmark in the fall of 2017, coaching the musicians and taking them to a higher level.
-The second residency will take place in Ghent, Belgium in february and will be followed by a tour.
+Marilyn will be working one week with the band in Belgium in february 2018, coaching the musicians and taking them to a higher level.
+The one week residency will be followed by a tour.

 We are really looking forward to working with her.